Definition of Polemic

 Functions of Polemic

-Polemic has both, positive as well as negative, points.
-In a negative sense, it intends to obstruct the success of a debate toward a solution, while in a positive sense it raises questions about the validity of the premises of the arguments.
-Therefore, in literature, a polemical point is mostly used in a positive sense except in hostile discourse.
+Polemic has both positive as well as negative points.
+In a negative sense, it intends to obstruct the success of a debate toward a solution, while in a positive sense, it raises questions about the validity of the premises of the arguments.
+Thus, in literature, a polemical point is mostly used in a positive sense except in hostile discourse.